Below you can find the keynote speakers for the 15th International Symposium on Digestive Physiology of Pigs.

 Metagenomics has revolutionised biology.
 By sequencing genetic material directly from the environment, it has enabled the analysis of organisms that previously could not be detected, let alone studied in detail.
 Moreover, by providing an systems-level, genome-resolved view of the organisms in an environment, metagenomics provides unprecedented insights into the composition and functioning of the natural microbial world.
 Dr. Dutilh will present some of their recent results on computational analysis and modelling of metagenomic datasets, with a focus on making measurable and interpretable the complex factors that drive the microbiome.

-Dr. Bas E. Dutilh is associate professor and PI of the Utrecht University Metagenomics Group (MGX).
-MGX pursues understanding of the complex interplay between metabolism, ecology, and evolution that shapes microbiomes by studying big datasets such as metagenomes.
+Prof. Bas E. Dutilh is professor of Viral Ecology at the Friedrich-Schiller-University in Jena and visiting professor of Metagenomics at Utrecht University.
+His group focuses on understanding the complex interplay between metabolism, ecology, and evolution that shapes microbiomes by studying big datasets such as metagenomes.
+Of particular interest is the role of viruses, which remain among the most elusive components shaping microbial communities.
 To do this, they develop and apply innovative tools to discover unknown microbes/viruses, describe their functionality, chart community interactions, build predictive models to integrate and understand data, and design interventions.
 These tools include meta’omics experiments, integrative bioinformatics, and quantitative mathematical/computational models.
-Advances are expected from tools that address or exploit high microbial/viral diversity, the dynamical complexity in natural microbiomes, and biological/methodological noise in the data.
 Dutilh is founding member of the EVBC, founder of the Netherlands Metagenomics Platform, Chair of the Metagenomics Study Group and elected member of the Executive Committee at the International Committee for Taxonomy of Viruses (ICTV), and Chair of the Microbial Bioinformatics Section at the Royal Netherlands Society for Microbiology (KNVM).
-He has co-authored over 100 publications.